kongware/scriptum/ch-1.md

 ```
 We can call `foo` once, twice, several times or not at all.
 It is only evaluated when needed.
 This is the call-by-need evaluation strategy that purely functional programming languages like Haskell pursue as a default for every computation.
 Functions are inherently lazy.

-Additionally we can compose functions if the types matches, that is we can create complex functions out of simpler ones and hence complex expressions out of simpler ones.
+Additionally we can compose functions if the types match, that is we can create complex functions out of simpler ones and hence complex expressions out of simpler ones.

 ```javascript
 add(length("foo")) (length("bar"))